 If you want to look at the average total up, open the program you use to track your revenue (Quickbooks, Stitch Labs, etc.) and look at last year's revenue or revenue over the last 12 months.
-Review the figure and determine how many clients influenced it to see what the average revenue was per client.
+Review the figure and determine how many clients influenced it to see the average revenue per client.

 There are additional exercises like exporting revenue per client and sorting the revenue per client in descending order to find: